Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Free: No hidden costs, no subscription

-Think of Cervio as a digital training partner that makes sure the work your physiotherapist does is not lost between appointments.
-Your therapist sets the direction — Cervio helps you stay on track.
+Think of Cervio as a digital training partner that makes sure the work your trainer does is not lost between appointments.
+Your trainers sets the direction — Cervio helps you stay on track.

-The following exercises are part of the standard repertoire for physiotherapy in neck pain.
-Your therapist will adapt them to your situation, but the core principles are similar.
+The following exercises are part of the standard repertoire for physio training in neck pain.
+Your trainers will adapt them to your situation, but the core principles are similar.

 1. Chin Tucks (Deep Neck Flexor Strengthening)